 Accessibility at the OSC

-The AODA became law on June 13, 2005.
-Under this legislation, the government of Ontario will develop mandatory accessibility standards that will identify, remove and prevent barriers for people with disabilities in the following areas: customer services, transportation, information and communications, built environment and employment.
+The AODA became law on June 5, 2005.
+Under this legislation, the Government of Ontario has developed mandatory accessibility standards to identify, break down, and prevent barriers and increase accessibility for individuals with disabilities in the following areas: customer service, information and communications, employment, transportation, and the design of public spaces.

 What we are doing to make the OSC accessible